ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 Algorithms that
 rely on specific functions or configurations in the network need to provide a reference or specification for these functions (an RFC or another stable specification).
-The IETF will need to assess whether the relevant working group is able to review the proposed new algorithm and whether there is sufficient experience to understand any dependent functions.
+For publication to proceed, The IETF will need to assess whether a working group exists that can properly assess the network-layer aspects and their interaction with the congestion control.

 In evaluating a new proposal for use in a controlled environment, the IETF needs to understand the usage, e.g., how the usage is scoped to the controlled